Coolie: In the United States

-Debates over coolie labour and slavery was key in shaping the history of Chinese immigrants in the U.S. In February 1862, "An Act to Prohibit the 'Coolie Trade' by American Citizens in American vessels", also known as the Anti-Coolie Act, was signed into law by Abraham Lincoln, which prohibited any U.S. citizens and residents from trading in Chinese subjects, known as "coolies".
-In one aspect, the Anti-Coolie Act was the last of the U.S. slave trade laws, as well as the beginning of the end of slavery; in September of that year, Lincoln would also issue the Emancipation Proclamation.
-In another aspect, it was the beginning of Chinese exclusion in the U.S. and the beginning of federal immigration restriction.
+Debates over coolie labour and slavery was key in shaping the history of Chinese immigrants in the US.
+In February 1862, "An Act to Prohibit the 'Coolie Trade' by American Citizens in American vessels", also known as the Anti-Coolie Act, was signed into law by Abraham Lincoln, which prohibited US citizens and residents from trading in Chinese subjects, known as "coolies".
+In one aspect, the Anti-Coolie Act was the last of the US slave trade laws, as well as the beginning of the end of slavery; in September of that year, Lincoln would also issue the Emancipation Proclamation.
+In another aspect, it was the beginning of Chinese exclusion in the US and the beginning of federal immigration restriction.
 Within a decade, significant levels of anti-Chinese sentiment had built up, stoked by populists such as Denis Kearney with racist slogans – "To an American, death is preferable to life on a par with the Chinese."

-In 1868, the Burlingame Treaty would ensure certain protections for Chinese immigrants in the U.S. and emphasise that any Chinese immigration to the U.S. must be free and voluntary, reaffirming that "coolies", being unfree, were unwelcome and prohibited from entering the U.S. In 1875, Congress passed the Page Act, which prohibited the bringing of any Chinese subjects without their consent in order to hold them for a term of service.
-In 1882, the Chinese Exclusion Act barred the entry of any Chinese labourer to the U.S.
+In 1868, the Burlingame Treaty would ensure certain protections for Chinese immigrants in the US and emphasise that any Chinese immigration to the US must be free and voluntary, reaffirming that "coolies", being unfree, were unwelcome and prohibited from entering the US.
+In 1875, Congress passed the Page Act, which prohibited the bringing of any Chinese subjects without their consent in order to hold them for a term of service.
+In 1882, the Chinese Exclusion Act barred the entry of any Chinese labourer to the US.

 Despite attempts to restrict the influx of cheap labour from China, beginning in the 1870s Chinese workers helped construct a vast network of levees in the Sacramento-San Joaquin River Delta.
 These levees made thousands of acres of fertile marshlands available for agricultural production.
 Although Chinese workers contributed to the building of the first transcontinental railroad in the United States and of the Canadian Pacific Railway in western Canada, Chinese settlement was discouraged after completion of the construction.
-State legislation, such as California's Foreign Miners' Tax Act of 1850 and 1852, would target Chinese immigrants in the U.S. The 1879 Constitution of California declared that "Asiatic coolieism is a form of human slavery, and is forever prohibited in this State, and all contracts for coolie labour shall be void."
+State legislation, such as California's Foreign Miners' Tax Act of 1850 and 1852, would target Chinese immigrants in the US.
+The 1879 Constitution of California declared that "Asiatic coolieism is a form of human slavery, and is forever prohibited in this State, and all contracts for coolie labour shall be void."

-In 1938, U.S. President Franklin D. Roosevelt used the term in one of his fireside chats (Number 13, 24 July 1938) while telling a story about "two Chinese coolies" arguing in a crowd.
+In 1938, US President Franklin D. Roosevelt used the term in one of his fireside chats (Number 13, 24 July 1938) while telling a story about "two Chinese coolies" arguing in a crowd.